BotDogs4645/BotdogsWiki/Updating-devices.md

 Although it can be a little annoying, flashing a roboRIO can be really pivotal if you're having constant issues with trying to communicate with the robot.
 Here are the steps to flashing a roboRIO:
 1. Determine if it's a roboRIO or roboRIO 2.
 If it's a roboRIO 1 then ask a lead to help.
 If it's a roboRIO 2, then continue these steps.
 2. Determine if there is an SD card already in the roboRIO.
 There is a small port on the roboRIO that reads "SD" in the shape of an SD card.
+3. If there isn't, grab a new one.
+If there is, eject the SD card.
+If you don't have nails, use a screwdriver but be extremely careful.